-Click the Levels Of Control List button to open the LEVELS OF CONTROL LIST window (Figure 46).
+Click the Levels Of Control List button to open the LEVELS OF CONTROL LIST window (Figure 48).

-Figure 46 Levels of Control List Window
+Figure 48 Levels of Control List Window

-The Levels of Control List is a named list of all levels the panel (or remote client) is authorized to control.
+The Levels of Control List is a named list of all levels the panel is authorized to control.
 Two special lists come pre-configured: ALL and [NONE].
 To configure a panel to have control over only some of the levels in a system, a named list must be created as follows:

-- 1. Click the Add button. - 2.
+- 1. Click the Modify A List radio button. - 2.
+Click the Add button. - 3.
 Enter a List Name.
 Levels of Control List names are one to eight characters in length and are constructed using uppercase letters, numbers, and spaces.
-The first character must be a letter. - 3.
+The first character must be a letter. - 4.
 Click either the Include or Exclude radio button.
 Include will cause the list to be made of all levels shown in the New List Contents list box.
-Exclude will cause the list to be made of all levels except those shown in the New List Contents list box. - Use the Move and Remove buttons to create a list of levels in the New List Contents list box. - 5.
-Click the OK button. - 6.
+Exclude will cause the list to be made of all levels except those shown in the New List Contents list box. - Use the Move and Remove buttons to create a list of levels in the New List Contents list box. - 6.
+Click the OK button. - 7.
+Click the Select List for Panel radio button. - 8.
+Select the new list from the Levels Of Control List drop box. - 9.
 Click the Exit button.